 A number of Health Education programs are being offered to Kent County residents 60 and older can participate in three health education programs.
 The Health Club and Fitness Program provides opportunities for fitness/wellness through aerobic exercise, strength training, and increased personal fitness.
 A faster paced Strength and Stretch Class is designed for individuals looking to strengthen and stretch their muscles.

 These programs are being made available in part by Kent County Senior Millage and Older Americans Act Title IIID funding from the Area Agency on Aging of Western Michigan.
 A small co-payment is required for participation in Kent County Senior Millage funded programs, and a suggested donation is asked from participants of the Older Americans Act funded programming.
 See the attached brochure located under Downloads for additional details.

 Get the workout you need without putting stress on your joints!
 You will get a great cardiovascular and strength workout in the water.
 Participants are encouraged to work and progress at their own pace while enjoying GRCC's Gerald R. Ford Fieldhouse Pool!
 These classes meet weekly from 9:00 to 10:00 a.m.
 Registration is limited to 30 participants.
 A suggested donation of $1 per session per participant is strongly encouraged.
 However, no one will be denied participation based on inability to pay.
 This program is available to Kent County residents 60 and older thanks to Title IIID Older American's Act funding administered by the Area Agency on Aging of Western Michigan.
-Two sessions are being offered over the next year:

 This is an opportunity for individual and peer learning, formal computer instruction, socialization, and most of all FUN.